sortecoevo/sortee/content/join.md

 * Develop and test new research practices (for instance during conference hackathons).
 * Contribute and shape ideas for improving the reliability of the science of ecology, evolutionary biology, and related disciplines.
 * Help bring cultural change to academia.
-* Gain eligibility for SORTEE open science awards.
+* Gain eligibility for SORTEE awards.
-* Attend the SORTEE annual conference at reduced rates.
+* Free attendance of the SORTEE annual conference.
 * Receive SORTEE’s newsletter by email to stay tuned to new developments in open science, research transparency, and study reliability.
 * Vote for leadership positions to influence the direction of the Society.
 * Nominate colleagues (or yourself!) for SORTEE leadership positions.